EPA Releases Case Study on California’s San Pedro Bay Ports Addressing Air Quality and Environmental Justice in Nearby Communities | US EPA

 The case study originated from conversations with EPA, the Moving Forward Network and near-port community stakeholders, and was developed as part of the EPA Ports Initiative.
 The case study presents best practices and lessons learned that other port authorities and near-port communities may find useful when implementing air quality actions including the importance of:

-The case study summarizes the CAAP’s background and history, and includes three discussions on environmental justice and levers of community influence; technologies and practices for development and deployment; and an overview of the San Pedro Bay Ports' 2017 Clean Truck Program.
+The case study summarizes the CAAP’s background and history, and includes three focused discussions on environmental justice and levers of community influence; technologies and practices for development and deployment; and the 2017 Clean Truck Program.
 The accompanying fact sheets highlight key overarching conclusions as well as takeaways from the three focused discussions.

 Ports are critical for commerce, a keystone for economic growth, and play a significant role in the goods movement supply chain.
 Investing in clean port infrastructure and operations supports economic prosperity and reductions in emissions.
 EPA’s Ports Initiative works to improve efficiency and reduce harmful air pollution at ports by advancing next-generation, clean technologies and practices, and collaboration among stakeholders including the port industry, communities, and all levels of government.